EUTHANASIA AND ASSISTED SUICIDE

 Why do people seek assisted suicide?

-Proponents of legal assisted suicide and euthanasia typically come from a place of compassion; they don't want people to suffer unbearable pain; that is understandable.
+Proponents of legal assisted suicide and euthanasia typically come from a place of compassion; they don't want people to suffer unbearable pain, and that is understandable.
 No one wants that.

 Many of these reasons would be flagged as evidence of suicidal depression in healthy, young, able-bodied people.
 We should not simply accept that fears of disability are driving people to suicide.
 Everyone deserves suicide prevention care — including those who are ill or disabled.

 With our current medical technology, pain can be managed.
 Suffering can be lessened.
 Steps can be taken to address a patient’s concerns, such as home care services to relieve feelings of burdening family.
 We should never accept direct killing as a solution to suicidal ideation or advanced illness.